Ivo Ringe: Life and work

-A 1992 fire in his studio destroyed many of the artist's works.
+A 1992 fire in his studio destroyed many of his works.

 Since 2008, Ringe has been a lecturer in the fields of drawing and illustration technique at the Academy of Design "Ecosign", founded by Karin-Simone Fuhs.
 Since 2011, he is docent and since 2014 artistic director of the studio for fine arts ("Atelier für Bildende Kunst") at the Rheinische Friedrich-Wilhelms-Universität Bonn.
 Ringe lives and works in Cologne, Germany.
 In 2015, Ringe had an extensive exhibition of his works at the Kunsthaus Rehau in Rehau, Germany, that inspired Eugen Gomringer to write a sonnet about his work.
-Ringe lives and works in Cologne, Germany.
-He is a member of the Deutscher Künstlerbund.
-Ringe is married to the US-American sculptor Heather Sheehan.
+The vocalist and songwriter Amy Antin in 2020 released a song that deals with Ivo Ringe's artistic practice.